-All employees, including executive and principal officers, have employment contracts with the Company that follow existing labor laws.
+All employees, including executive and principal officers, have employment contracts with the Company that are consistent with the country's labor laws.
+The Company also has a retirement plan for its employees that is consistent with current labor laws.

 (E) Warrants and Options